 University of Minnesota Center for Urban and Regional Affairs

-CURA’s Community Assistantship Program (CAP) provides approximately 200 hours of student time (260 hours during summer) to work on a project defined by the community.
-This is a competitive program and only the best projects are funded.
-These projects typically have a clear product that will be used to achieve an organizational goal.
+CURA’s Community Assistantship Program (CAP) matches community-based nonprofit organizations, citizen groups, and government agencies in Greater Minnesota with students who can provide research assistance.
+Eligible organizations define a research project, submit an application, and, if accepted, are matched with a qualified student to carry out the research.
+CAP provides approximately 200 hours of student time (260 hours during summer) to work on a project defined by the community.
+This is a competitive program and not all projects are guaranteed funding.
+Successful projects typically have a clear product that will be used to achieve an organizational goal.
 CAP projects endorsed by a local Minnesota Initiative Foundation can be filled with a student from the University of Minnesota or any institution that is part of the Minnesota State Colleges and Universities (MnSCU) system.
 You can search the CURA Project Database for examples of successful CAP projects.
 We have also provided a few examples below.

 Application process and steps

 Proposals are due by the following dates for assistance during the time periods indicated:

 The CURA Community-Based Research Program staff can help you with your application.
 You are strongly encouraged to contact the programs director to discuss potential projects prior to submitting your application: